ieee-p21451-1-5/demo-ncap/README.md

 At this moment, you are able to manually launch an SNMP daemon, which, however, vanishes once you log out from the terminal.

 To let it start automatically in the background each time the machine boots, make it a `systemd` service.

+To make

 create a sync test service